 Cornbread Chicken Pot Pie Made From Scratch

-FROM SCRATCH Cornbread Topped Chicken Pot Pie
+Southern-Style Cornbread Chicken Pot Pie

 Chicken pot pie is one of those comfort food meals beloved by many.
 I mean, what’s not to love, right?
 No one can resist tender chicken and vegetables in a homemade cream sauce that’s covered in flaky buttery pastry.
-Today, I’m taking a traditional chicken pot pie recipe and adding a Southern spin.
+Today, I’m taking a traditional chicken pot pie recipe and adding a Southern spin!

 Recipe Ingredients